 If a godparent is not able to be present for the baptism, they may be represented by proxy.
 If you have questions or concerns about selecting a godparent, please call our Deacon or priest(s).

-Step Four – Attend the Baptism Preparation Class: On the Thursday evening proceeding the first Sunday of the month (the Day of Baptism), a Baptism Preparation Class is held.
-The class is for both parents and godparents.
+Step Three – Attend the Baptism Preparation Class: On Thursday evening preceding the last Sunday of the month (the Day of the welcoming Mass), a Baptism Preparation Class is held.
+The class is for both parents and godparents and takes place in our lower church gathering space at 6:30 PM.
 Our Baptismal Preparation Team, including our Deacon, seeks to prepare parents for their child’s baptism with a one-hour workshop that has the following goals:

 - Acquaint the parents with the rituals of the baptismal ceremony itself.